williamcfrancis/CNN-Image-Colorization-Pytorch/README.md

 # Image Colorization Task
-- Please read the Report.pdf file for a brief report on the task, output images, and answers to the questions posed in the challenge.

 ## Requirements
 To run the code, the environment requires all packages required for the starter code provided.